Photo-induced charge-transfer renormalization in NiO

 To demonstrate that such Coulomb shifts prevail beyond the simplistic atomic model, we perform a lattice simulation which includes both a microscopic description of dynamical screening and Hartree shifts.
 We employ a minimal model for a CT insulator, including one transition metal $d$ orbital and two oxygen $p$ orbitals per unit cell.
-The hopping between the $d$ and $p$ orbitals $t_{dp}$, the crystal-field splitting $\Delta_{dp}$ and Coulomb interaction parameters are adjusted to match the equilibrium spectral function of NiO, see \cite{supp} for details.
-To capture the strong correlations from the Hubbard interaction $U_{dd}$ and the photo-induced changes in screening, we use the GW+EDMFT formalism~\cite{golez2017, golez2019, golez2019a}.
+The hopping between the $d$ and $p$ orbitals $t_{dp}$, the crystal-field splitting $\Delta_{dp}$ and Coulomb interaction parameters are adjusted to match the equilibrium spectral function of NiO and the only free parameter is $U_{cp}$, which is typically not considered in equilibrium, see \cite{supp} for details.
+To capture the strong correlations from the Hubbard interaction $U_{dd}$ and the photo-induced changes in screening, we use the GW+DMFT formalism~\cite{golez2017, golez2019, golez2019a}.
 We simulate the photo-excitation by a time-dependent electric field pulse.
 The XAS signal is calculated by solving an auxiliary impurity problem that includes an additional core-level with a lifetime $1/\Gamma$ ($\Gamma=0.05 \text{ fs}^{-1}$); see \cite{werner2022} for details.
 X-ray energies are measured relative to the position of the main excitonic resonance $|E_c|$ in the equilibrium spectrum.